 5. What do I need to know about course registration?

 Because the Counselor Education program has a large number of students, courses fill up very quickly.
 Planning is crucial in this process.
-FYI, the schedule for registration is as follows: Course offerings for each semester are posted on the Archway one or two months prior to the actual registration date.
+FYI, the schedule for registration is as follows: Course offerings for each semester are posted on the Archway well in advance of the actual registration date.
 Fall registration is June 30.
 Spring registration is November 30.
-Summer registration is March 31.
-The wonders of technology and the Archway make it possible for you to pre select your courses on the Archway as soon as the courses are posted.
-This is tantamount to putting your course selection in your shopping cart.
-Students will be informed of their particular date and time for registration shortly after course listings are posted on the Archway.
+Summer registration is March 31 or April 1.
+Online registration through the Archway allows students to pre-select courses they wish to register for in upcoming semester and save them in their “virtual shopping cart” until registration for that semester opens.
 Notification of assigned registration times will be posted under the authorization and restriction section of the student menu on of your Archway account or via email from the registrar.
 Be on the lookout for either notification.
 It is most important that you check this to know your registration time and if there are any restrictions or holds on your account.
 There is also a “manage your waitlist” section on Archway.
 Be sure to monitor that in the event that you are waitlisted.
 We do everything possible to accommodate waitlist.

 - Also be sure to check your restrictions section in your Archway account well in advance of registration in case there are additional blocks (bursar issues) on your ability to register.

 6. Why must I use the McDaniel email system?